cely-tools/docs/docs/guides/1_add_quiet_re-authentication_flow.md

 I want to go over the Developer's responsibility during the "app launch flow" -->

-Below is an example what is required of the developer to implement in order to complete the App Launch Flow for Quiet Re-Authentication.
+Below is an example of what is required of the developer to implement in order to complete the App Launch Flow for Quiet Re-Authentication.
 We will finish writing `sceneWillEnterForeground(_:)` in the **Expired Token Flow**.

 ```swift
 class SceneDelegate: UIResponder, UIWindowSceneDelegate {